 Regular attendance is essential for success in school.
-When it is necessary for students to be absent or late due to illness or otherwise, please phone or email the school office before 8:45 am.
+When it is necessary for students to be absent or late due to illness or otherwise, please email absent@stjosephtheworker.ca before 8:45 am.
+This email is required by our school auditors.
+Please also "cc" your child's classroom teacher.
+The email should contain:

+- the name of the child and grade in the subject line - the name of the child and the date / reason for their absence in the email.
 Verbal notification of absences passed through siblings or friends is not sufficient.
 For safety purposes, the school office will phone parents to verify absences if no previous notification has been received.